 Things to Do in NYC With Kids

-I’ve already done a full review of the Circle Line tour – you can find that post here.
+See our full review of the Circle Line tour here.
 I highly recommend it!

 Despite the challenge finding the zoo, we really enjoyed our visit there.
 I purchased the basic admission ticket along with tickets to the Madagascar-themed 4D movie, and was able to do almost everything in about 3 hours.
 We spent a lot of time in the penguin exhibit – my son’s favorite animal.